Honey Wheat Bread

 Calories: 104kcal

-This stand mixer honey wheat bread is 50% whole wheat flour to win over the adults.
+This stand mixer honey wheat bread with wheat germ is 50% whole wheat flour to win over the adults.
 Yet it's soft and light and slightly sweet for the kids.

 Print Recipe